Contrarian Corpus

 Notes

-Polished campaign with dedicated 'Stronger Southwest' microsite branding (StrongerSouthwest.com) and a yellow/blue color palette mirroring Southwest's own.
-Strong SCQA structure: Situation (legacy + scale on p.6-7), Complication (margin/EV collapse p.17-22), Question (more time won't fix p.27), Answer (board+leadership+review p.41-46).
-Memorable rhetorical devices: 8-row red downward-arrow scoreboard (p.10), exit-sign metaphor (p.27), 'Worst' shareholder survey grid (p.38), Herb Kelleher 'if you don't change, you die' quote weaponized against current management (p.8), and the +77% $28-to-$49 upside reveal (p.13).
-Heavy reliance on third-party validators (J.P.
-Morgan, Barclays, Cowen, Deutsche Bank, Melius, even Ryanair's O'Leary).
-Valuation is multiple-comparison only (peer EBITDAR x 4.8x); no DCF or sum-of-parts.
+Public unveiling of Elliott's Southwest campaign via dedicated 'Stronger Southwest' microsite (StrongerSouthwest.com) — co-branded yellow/blue palette mirroring Southwest's own visual identity, a signature Elliott rhetorical move that frames the activist as the true steward of the brand.
+Stake size NOT disclosed inside the document itself (Elliott had separately reported a ~$1.9B / ~11% economic interest in press around this time).
+Strong SCQA structure: Situation (legacy + scale p.6-7), Complication (margin/EV collapse p.17-22), Question (more time won't fix p.27), Answer (board + leadership + review p.41-46).
+Memorable rhetorical devices: 8-row red downward-arrow scoreboard (p.10), exit-sign metaphor (p.27), 'Worst' shareholder survey grid (p.38), Herb Kelleher 'if you don't change, you die' quote weaponized against current management (p.8), entrenched-views peer-checkmark matrix (p.31), and the +77% $28-to-$49 upside reveal (p.13).
+Heavy use of third-party validators (J.P.
+Morgan, Barclays, Cowen, Deutsche Bank, Melius, even Ryanair's O'Leary) and the CEO-quote-contradiction table on p.29 pairing seven optimistic Bob Jordan quotes against the cumulative 85% EBIT consensus decline.
+Valuation is multiple-comparison only (peer 4.8x EBITDAR); no DCF or sum-of-parts.
 Backed by 18 months of research, 130+ former-employee interviews, shareholder survey, and 2,000-person consumer study (p.5).
-Outcome: Bob Jordan was eventually retained but Gary Kelly stepped down as Chairman in October 2024 and 6 directors departed in a settlement — partial win — but at extraction time leave campaign_outcome as 'unknown'.